ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract/index.md

 Quit
 ```

-This will generate a `hardhat.config.js` file for us, which is where we’ll specify all of the set up for our project (on step 13).
+This will generate a `hardhat.config.js` file for us, which is where we’ll specify all of the setup for our project (on step 13).

 ### Step 9: Add project folders {#step-9-add-project-folders}